frontend-school/varCraft-weather/app/README.md

 - Select an open API which you can use in the app to show current weather

 Result of a SPILE is:
-1.  you have to have a git repository with simple example
+- you have to have a git repository with simple example
-2. You have to be ready to prove your decision
+- you have to be ready to prove your decision

 I used OpenWeatherMap
 ---